duolingo/minject/docs/dependency_injection.md

 loader = registry[PhraseLoader]
 ```

-The loader variable will now reference an instance of the GenericLoader type,
+The `loader` variable will now reference an instance of the `GenericLoader`
-which was initialized using the provided api and cache arguments.
-Additionally,
+type that was initialized using the provided api and cache arguments.
-the cache argument will be a GenericCache initialized with the provided name
+Additionally, the cache argument will be a `GenericCache` initialized with the
-and expiration time
+provided name and expiration time.